-- Types (almost always needed) – lets you create custom post types, custom fields, and custom taxonomies.
+- Toolset Types (always needed) – lets you create custom post types, custom fields, and custom taxonomies

-- Views (almost always needed) – helps you display the lists of your contents and archives on the front-end, including custom search for your visitors.
+- Toolset Blocks (always needed) – helps you display the lists of your contents, templates, and archives on the front-end, including custom searches for your visitors

-- Forms – lets users submit content via front-end forms.
+- Toolset Forms – lets users submit content via front-end forms

-- Access – lets you add custom user roles and control where each user role can visit on the front-end.
+- Toolset Access – lets you add custom user roles and control where each user role can visit on the front-end

-- Maps – lets you display your contents on Google Maps.
+- Toolset Maps – lets you display anything on a Google or Azure map, including dynamic content such as search results

 Sometimes, you need to organize the content of your site in a more customizable way than WordPress and Divi offer by default.
 This involves creating custom post types (like “Books” or “Events), adding custom fields to them (like “Book Cover Image” or “Event Date”) and finally creating custom taxonomies (like “Book Genre” or “Event Type”) to categorize the contents.